Westinghouse Model H-181 Television (1949)

 The round 10-inch picture tube is mounted behind a gently rounded rectangular mask.
 Two mahogany strips hold the reverse-painted safety glass.

-The top row of controls are for the user: Tuning, Background, Contrast, Volume, and Off-On/Tone.
+The top row of controls is for the user: Tuning, Background, Contrast, Volume, and Off-On/Tone.
 Below them, concealed behind a removable wooden panel, are controls for the technician: Focus, Vertical hold, Horizontal hold, Height, and Vertical linearity.

 The electronic design is pretty conventional for the time.
 The H-181 uses "split sound" audio, which you can read about in my RCA 630TS article.
 Two 5U4G rectifier tubes are used in the low-voltage power supply.
 One 6AT6 tube is used for DC restoration, a feature that improves rendition of dark areas in high-contrast scenes.